Marguerite Higgins: Columbia University

 She walked into the New York Herald Tribune city office after arriving in New York in August 1941.
-She met with the city editor at the time, L.L.
-"Engel" Engelking, and showed him her clippings.
+She met with the city editor at the time, L. L. "Engel" Engelking, and showed him her clippings.
 While he didn't offer her a job at the time, he told her to come back in a month and maybe he'd have a position for her.
 She decided to stay in New York and studied at Columbia.

-While at Columbia, she had to fight her way in.
+She had to fight her way into Columbia.
 Having tried to get in just days before the program began, the university said that all the slots allotted to women were filled.
 After multiple pleadings and meetings, the university said they would consider her if she was able to get all her transcripts and five letters of recommendations from her previous professors.
 Instantly, she got on the phone to call her father to arrange for all the materials from Berkeley to be sent to Columbia.
 A student dropped out of the program right before the first day and Higgins was in.

 Upset that the coveted campus correspondent for the New York Herald Tribune had been filled by her classmate Murray Morgan, she did her best to outdo her classmates, most of them men.
 According to one of her professors, John Tebbel, her beauty matched her brains, being one of the best of her class:

-"Even in a class full of stars, she stood out.
+Even in a class full of stars, she stood out.
 Maggie was positively dazzling, with a blonde beauty that hardly concealed her equally dazzling intelligence.
 She was all hard-edged ambition.
-In those days women had to be tougher to succeed in journalism, a male-dominated and essentially chauvinistic business, and Maggie carried toughness to the outer edge, propelled by driving ambition, which was soon apparent to us all."
+In those days women had to be tougher to succeed in journalism, a male-dominated and essentially chauvinistic business, and Maggie carried toughness to the outer edge, propelled by driving ambition, which was soon apparent to us all.

 In 1942, Higgins replaced her classmate as the campus correspondent for the Tribune, which led to a full-time reporting position.

 Career

-Europe: WWII
+World War II

 Eager to become a war correspondent, Higgins persuaded the management of the New York Herald Tribune to send her to Europe in 1944, after working for the paper for two years.
 After being stationed in London and Paris, she was reassigned to Germany in March 1945.
 She witnessed the liberation of the Dachau concentration camp in April 1945 and received a U.S. Army campaign ribbon for her assistance during the surrender by its S.S. guards.
 She later covered the Nuremberg war trials and the Soviet Union's blockade of Berlin.
-In 1947, she became the Chief of the Tribune's bureau in Berlin.
+In 1947, she became the chief of the Tribune bureau in Berlin.